shrestha-suraj/MyPortfolio/projects.md

 ### Technologies Used:
 React.js, Express.js, MongoDB, Vs-Code, Git & Github, POSTMan (Backend Testing)

-## Pizza-Mania
+## Pizza-Mania *
 ### Short Note:
-Created a decentralized web-application that creates a rewards system for pizza lovers.
+Created a decentralized application that creates a rewards system for pizza lovers.
 The transactions are handled on Ethereum  and the backend is written on smart contract using Solidity programming language.
 ### Long Note:
 Pizza-Mania was one of the newest projects I have worked on.
 This application is written on Blockchain, hence, fully decentralized and thus does not run on any back-end server.
 The front-end was designed on bootstrap and vs-code at the beginning which I switched to React later on.
 The back-end code is written in Ethereum smart contract using Solidity programming language and Remix online editor.
 The connection between the front-end react and the back-end smart contract is done using web3.js which is a very popular library for Ethereum blockchain.
 The contract can be deployed and used on any test network.
 The key concept behind this application is to make transaction using ETH and get rewards every time users buy pizza from any pizza place.
 The task is simple, buy  a pizza and get points for each pizza.
 When the total points is 10, you can order a pizza for free.
 But unlike traditional pizza rewards brand, this one is not subjected to any particular pizza company.
 You can buy pizza from any of the partners pizza companies and then earn rewards for a free one.
 This was my first step to decentralized application.
+### Technologies Used:
+Solidity, HTML, CSS, Javascript, Remix, Ganache, Web3.js

-## Database Management
+## Database Management *
 ### Short Note:
 Worked on several projects in  database management class for learning PHP and MySQL.
 The class was highly focused on developing and improving our skills on database management.
 ### Long Note: